 - Have great reviews, and make sure to respond to them!
 This will show your customers that you care about them, which is an important part of customer service in general,

-- Use relevant keywords when writing descriptions for each item on Etsy: “great marketing strategy” (when talking about how everyone should have one).
+- Use relevant keywords when describing each item on Etsy: “great marketing strategy” (when discussing how everyone should have one).

 If your Etsy shop isn’t selling, there are a few things you can look at to determine the reason.